 Malaysian requirements are based on the Companies Act 1965 and on the standards of the Malaysian Accounting Standards Board.
-The Malaysian Accounting Standards Board uses IASs as the basis for developing accounting standards.
+The Malaysian Accounting Standards Board uses IAS's as the basis for developing accounting standards.

-Malaysian accounting may differ from that required by IAS because of the absence of specific Malaysian rules in the following areas:
+Malaysian accounting may differ from that required by IAS because of the absence of specific Malaysian rules on recognition and measurement in the following areas:

-- the treatment of intangible assets IAS 38.51/56 - impairment of assets other than property, plant and equipment IAS 36 - provisions IAS 37 - provisions in the context of business combinations accounted for as acquisitions IAS 22.31 uniting of interests IAS 22.8 - the treatment of goodwill IAS 22.41 employee benefits other than pensions IAS 19.52 an issuer's financial instruments are accounted for following their legal form and may not be classified on the basis of whether they are in substance liabilities; compound instruments are not split on this basis IAS 32.18/23 translation of financial statements of hyperinflationary subsidiaries IAS 21.36 the consolidation of special purpose entities SIC 12 - the treatment of government grants.
-IAS 20 T here are no specific rules requiring disclosures of: - secondary as well as primary segments IAS 14.26 - segment liabilities IAS 14.56 - fair values of financial assets and liabilities IAS 32.77 - discontinuing operations.
-IAS 35 deferred tax is calculated on the basis of timing differences rather than temporary differences, and partial allocation (on the basis of likelihood of crystallization of assets and liabilities) is allowed deferred tax assets on loss carryforwards are generally not recognized, but disclosed employee benefit obligations are not required to use the employee benefit obligations are not required to use the projected unit credit method, to use the current interest rate to determine the discount rate, or to take account of expected future salary increases proposed dividends are accrued as liabilities in respect of financial statements covering accounting periods commencing before 1 July 2001, exchange differences on long-term monetary items can be deferred.
+, - the recognition of intangible assets IAS 38.51/56 - impairment of assets other than property, plant and equipment IAS 36 the derecognition of financial assets IAS 39.35 provisions IAS 37 - provisions in the context of business combinations accounted for as acquisitions IAS 22.31 uniting of interests IAS 22.8 the treatment of goodwill IAS 22.41 employee benefits other than pensions IAS 19.52 - the prohibition of discounting of deferred tax assets and liabilities IAS 12.53 an issuer's financial instruments are accounted for following their legal form and may not be classified on the basis of whether they are in substance liabilities; compound instruments are not split on this basis IAS 32.18/23 - translation of financial statements of hyperinflationary subsidiaries IAS 21.36 the consolidation of special purpose entities SIC 12 the treatment of government grants.
+IAS 20 Tł nere are no specific rules requiring disclosures of: secondary as well as primary segments IAS 14.26 segment liabilities IAS 14.56 the fair values of financial assets and liabilities IAS 32.77 discontinuing operations.
+IAS 35 deferred tax is calculated on the basis of timing differences rather than temporary differences, and partial allocation (on the basis of likelihood of crystallization of assets and liabilities) is allowed deferred tax assets on loss carryforwards are generally not recognized, but disclosed employee benefit obligations are not required to use the projected unit credit method, to use the current interest rate to determine the discount rate, or to take account of expected future salary increases